adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

  - As an example,
 	 - Pronobis and Jensfelt [206] label different rooms,
-	 - while Pillaiand Leonard [201] segment several known objects in the map.With the exception of few approaches, semantic parsing atthe basic level was formulated as a classification problem,where simple mapping between the sensory data and semanticconcepts has been considered.
+	 - while Pillaiand Leonard [201] segment several known objects in the map.

+- With the exception of few approaches, semantic parsing atthe basic level was formulated as a classification problem,where simple mapping between the sensory data and semanticconcepts has been considered.